ML4SE2022/group2/README.md

 #### Step 1.
 Download PLBART AST fine-tuned checkpoints

-The folders for the fine-tuned checkpoints can be found [here](https://drive.google.com/drive/folders/1TGbjJLAaHBc4NO9Ntwa6Zh7togpy77Kv).
+The folders for the fine-tuned models can be found [here](https://drive.google.com/drive/folders/1TGbjJLAaHBc4NO9Ntwa6Zh7togpy77Kv).
 Download both folders and move them to the following directory:

 ```bash
 cd scripts/code_to_code/translation